Complex challenges in society require new forms of innovation.

 A smart society is one that works together, one in which the knowledge, talents, experience and intuition present at all levels and in all areas is made use of to the full: a knowledge-driven society.

 Our mission is to make society smarter and to empower people to learn and to renew themselves continuously.
 Kennisland develops solutions to the questions that arise during the transition to a knowledge-driven society, and is part of the vanguard of that process.
-We learn how this must be done by developing interventions, both on a commissioned basis and on our own initiative.
+We learn how this must be done by developing interventions, both on a commission basis and on our own initiative.
 We share the knowledge accumulated in doing so with as many people as possible, because knowledge only gains value when it is shared.

 The knowledge-based society is multi-faceted, and as such we are obliged to make choices.
 At present our priorities lie with: